hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

-# Multi-Agent Workflow Orchestration Framework v1.1

-Version: 1.1
-Status: APPROVED FOR IMPLEMENTATION
-Date: January 2025
+# Agent orchestration framework

 ## Executive Summary

 A developer-centric orchestrator for rapidly building, testing, and iterating on AI agent and CLI tool workflows.
-Version 1.1 enhances multi-agent coordination through filesystem-backed patterns while maintaining deterministic, sequential execution.

 Core Principles:
 - Simplicity & Predictability: Sequential execution with explicit paths